TheLeerName/mania-converter/README.md

 # Mania Converter 1.3.2
 Converter of FNF or osu!mania maps/charts, example from 4 key to 6 key.
+It can remove damage notes, convert to osu!mania and more.
 Supports Psych Engine, Kade Engine and Leather Engine (leather not fully).

 ## [Examples for using](https://github.com/TheLeerName/mania-converter/blob/main/docs/examples.md)